 Kat Melocoton | Photo by Benjamin Patin

 Do you ever feel small enough to be noticed?
 Someone also felt that way.
-Yes, he does.
-His name was Zacchaeus.
+His name is Zacchaeus.
 But who is he?
 Let me tell you a familiar story in the Bible.

 There was a tax collector who lives in Jericho.
 He was Zacchaeus.
 This man was not just a simple tax collector, but a chief of all tax collectors in their region.